Better late than never? Samsung IT arms push into autos

 Samsung Electronics could still catch up by taking the one-stop-shop approach, similar to that of LG Electronics, by working with sister companies to combine offerings such as batteries, chips, sensors and software such as the Tizen operating system into a single package, analysts say.

-ABI’s Bonte said Samsung could also speed things up by acquiring established players such as Japan’s Renesas Electronics Corp, which researcher Gartner says was the world’s top auto semiconductor maker last year, with $3.1 billion in revenue.
+ABI’s Bonte said Samsung could also speed things up by acquiring established players such as Japan’s Renesas Electronics Corp (6723.T), which researcher Gartner says was the world’s top auto semiconductor maker last year, with $3.1 billion in revenue.

 “It’s important for a supplier to be able to sell not just one single component but provide that entire platform,” he said.